jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 caseload.
 But if DoS is something you are particularly concerned about, we have an entire pattern devoted to it.

+Figure 28\.
+Top Availability varieties in breaches (n\=1,109\)

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-20
+19

+Timeline

 Discovery time is a good place to begin when viewing timelines.
 While Figure
 29 might seem like good news (that